Ovidiu22/SPI-communication/README.md

 # SPI-communication
 The C-code of a master and slave that communicate over SPI.
-The code was written in Atmel Studio and is supposed to demonstrate the functionality of the SPI communication.
+The code was written in Atmel Studio and is supposed to demonstrate the functionality of the SPI communication between two Arduino UNO/NANO.

 # Master
 - reads the state of a button